 - 9–10 score.
-The student has received the Ballard Scholar for Social Innovation and is involved with other Ballard Center programs.
+The student has received the Global & Community Impact Minor or the Ballard Scholar for Social Impact and is involved with other Ballard Center programs.

 - 7–8 score.
-The student has a committed plan to receive the Ballard Scholar, has taken the two Ballard Scholar foundation courses, and is involved with at least one other Ballard Center for Social Impact program.
+The student has a committed plan to receive the Global & Community Impact Minor, has taken the two Ballard Scholar foundation courses, and is involved with at least one other Ballard Center for Social Impact program.

 - 5–6 score.
-The student has a committed plan to receive Ballard Scholar and has taken MSB 375: Social Innovation: Do Good Better.
+The student has a committed plan to receive the Global & Community Impact Minor and has taken MSB 375: Social Innovation Do Good Better.

 - 3–4 score.
 The student has completed two or more Ballard Center for Social Impact courses and participates regularly in one or more of our events or clubs.